 (b) is given written authority, in a form approved by the Director, by the electrical contractor,

-may complete a certificate of compliance on behalf of the electrical contractor.
+may complete an electrical safety certificate on behalf of the electrical contractor.

-(6) If requested to do so by the person for whom the electrical installing work is carried out, a person authorised under subregulation (5) is to produce his or her authority to complete the certificate of compliance.
+(6) If requested to do so by the person for whom the electrical installing work is carried out, a person authorised under subregulation (5) is to produce his or her authority to complete the electrical safety certificate.

-(7) A person who gives a certificate of compliance that the person knows to be false or misleading commits an offence.
+(7) A person who delivers an electrical safety certificate that the person knows to be false or misleading commits an offence.

 [Regulation 52B inserted in Gazette 31 Dec 2007 p.
-6527-8.]
+6527-8; amended in Gazette 17 May 2011 p.
+1820-1.]

 52C.
 Duties of electrical contractor in relation to electrical installing work and electrical workers